Mastering the art of customer feedback management

 Frequently asking for and reducing the friction of providing feedback is the critical first phase of the loop.
 As mentioned earlier, structure is essential here.
 The clearer the structure during the ask and response, the easier this data will be to organize and use.

-Organizing It
+Organizing it

 Not all customer feedback is the same.
 This is obvious and easy to handle when you are talking about a small number of consumer inputs.
 However, at scale, these need to be organized and categorized.
 This most significant move is simply separating feedback that drives product value from the rest.
 From there, data can be sorted by product features or other dimensions of development.